brightmart/ai_law/README.md

       number of total [accusation]: 202

       number of total [relevant_article]:183

+    total examples, crime,relevant articles(stage two):

+       data set: around 1.7 million, we had to generate training/validation/test set ourself.

+       number of labels is same as stage one.

  2) length of inputs(facts of the law case, after word tokenize)